-Students will be expected to have achieved a GCSE grade 6 or above in Biology or a GCSE grade 6:6 or above in Trilogy Science, in addition to a grade 6 or above in GCSE Mathematics and English.
+Students will be expected to have achieved a GCSE grade 6 or above in Biology or a GCSE grade 6:6 or above in Combined Science.
 Enthusiasm and commitment are needed.
 Students should be prepared to spend several hours a week in consolidating class work, private study and background reading.